top of page

 The brain uses roughly 20% of our daily calories and mainly in the form of carbohydrates, in fact only in a situation of starvation or deprivation will the brain use another source of energy as fuel.
 Thinking, learning and memorizing are all dependent on glucose (the broken-down form of digested carbohydrates).
 I am not saying that consuming high sugared beverages and foods all day is the way to go, quite the contrary because high blood sugar levels have been linked to impaired memory and cognitive deficiencies (3).

-Much like in the case of luxury cars, our brain works best when it gets premium fuel, more specifically complex carbohydrates: whole grains, fruits and vegetables.
+Much like in the case of luxury cars, our brain works best when it gets premium fuel, more specifically complex carbohydrates: whole grains, fruits, vegetables, legumes, as well as nuts and seeds.
 Complex or high fiber carbohydrates take longer to digest than refined or processed carbohydrates thus providing a steadier source of energy to the brain which is ideal.
-That fiber also feeds our good gut bacteria, and a recent study has linked a healthy microbiome to long lasting effects on learning and cognition (4).
+That fiber also feeds our good gut bacteria, a recent study has linked a healthy microbiome to long lasting effects on learning and cognition (4).
 Furthermore, high fiber foods are more satiating, and when our kid’s bellies are full, their minds are free to concentrate and learn.

 4. Protein

-With nuts being off limits in schools we tend to forget about nuts and seeds altogether, but they are a great source of healthy fats and protein.
-Healthy Crunch Seed Butters are also School-Approved® (free of major allergens and made in a gluten-, peanut- and tree-nut free facility), and equally important for our kid’s brain health, they are low in sugar and high in fiber!
+Unfortunately, since nuts are typically prohibited in schools, we frequently overlook nuts and seeds that don't belong to the peanut and tree-nut category, even though they are an excellent source of healthy fats and protein.
+Seed butters that are School-Approved® (free of major allergens and made in a gluten-, peanut- and tree-nut free facility), like Healthy Crunch Seed Butters, can be extremely convenient while also being low in sugar and high in fiber!

 5. Water & Other Liquids